 Intelligent and crafty, many Borderline Personality Disordered people exhibit high levels of comorbidity related to NPD (Narcissistic Personality Disorder).
 The higher the IQ of a BPD person, the more likely they are to make up grand accusations while striving to smear campaign against any person who dared to stand up to them.
 If a person actually calls them out on their B.S., verbal abuse tactics, and emotional manipulation, expect them to not only throw a massive hissy fit but to launch sometimes years long “poisoning the well” style attacks.

 Passive aggressive to the extreme (covert to most but overt in front of their closest friends and family members without shame), they are functionally able to hold a long term “vendetta” fueled grudge that few if any people other than their abuse target(s) notice.
-They will do things like betray confidences and spin words their abuse target stated out of context while seeking to estrange them from their support base (personal, familial, or professional) — all the while being nice and making grand proclamations about how much they love their abuse targets.
+They will do things like betraying confidences and spinning words their abuse target stated out of context while seeking to estrange them from their support base (personal, familial, or professional) — all the while being nice and making grand proclamations about how much they love their abuse targets.
 Then, they will strive to blame the victim for “making [them] do it”, for “provoking them”, and do all they can to victim shame.

 Because people with BPD alternate presenting themselves as believably kind-natured and “caring” individuals, it can take ages for their friends and social acquaintances to notice that they have fallen victim to a con artist whose long-term goal is to suck as much life force energy out of their targets as they can.